Emergency Fund: Why You Need One and How to Build It

 What Is An Emergency Fund?

 Experts recommend that you have at least three to six months’ worth of living expenses saved in your emergency fund.
-The exact amount you need will depend on your personal circumstances, such as your job stability, income level, and number of dependents.
+The exact amount you need will depend on your circumstances, such as your job stability, income level, and number of dependents.
 In addition, it’s important to regularly review and update your emergency fund as your circumstances change.

 What is the 50 20 30 rule